Intel-bigdata/SSM/docs/web-authentication-enable-guide.md

 Note
 ----
 * If authentication is enabled, please login with the default credential (admin/ssm@123).
 We recommend to change the password in the first login.
 * To allow anonymous user login, please do the above setting conversely.
-Enabling Anonymous user to login without authentication can facilitate testing SSM.
+Enabling anonymous user to login without authentication can facilitate testing SSM.